dynamicnet/redis-trib-php/README.md

 ## Commands

+the `create`, `add-node`, `rebalance` commands have a _--simulate_ option that permit to test command line without issuing write commands to the cluster.

 ### create
 Create a cluster using a list of node.
 All nodes must be empty.
 If you have non empty nodes, you can use --force-flush to flush the redis DB, be carful with this option.